Category Archives: Russian Royals

 Coronation of Ivan V and Peter I; Credit – Wikipedia

 Sophia acted as regent during the minority of Ivan and Peter.
-During this time period, Natalya Kirillovna received her only financial support from the Patriarch of the Russian Orthodox Church and lived away from the court at Alexei’s former summer residence in Preobrazhenskoye nearby Moscow.
+During this time, Natalya Kirillovna received her only financial support from the Patriarch of the Russian Orthodox Church and lived away from the court, at Tsar Alexei’s former summer residence in Preobrazhenskoye near Moscow.

 In 1689, at the insistence of his mother, Peter married Eudoxia Feodorovna Lopukhina, the last ethnic Russian and non-foreign wife of a Russian monarch.
 Eudoxia was brought up staunchly Russian Orthodox, basically uneducated, and with a strong dislike of anything foreign.
 Her future husband Peter I was the complete opposite.
 Peter’s mother Natalya Kyrillovna Naryshkina thought if the 17-year-old Peter married, he would settle down, and turn from an adolescent into a man.